open-contracting/ocds-kibana-manual-en/docs/C1/Seccion1.md

 > All the planning, tendering information, awards, contracts and contract implementation information related to a single initiation process.

 The standard covers all the stages of a contracting process, even though some processes might not involve all possible steps.
 For identification purposes, all contracting processes are assigned a unique Open Contracting ID (ocid), which can be used to join data from different stages.
-In order to avoid ocid clashes between publishers, a publisher can prepend a prefix to locally generated identifiers.
+In order to avoid OCID clashes between publishers, a publisher can prepend a prefix to locally generated identifiers.
 Publishers are encouraged to register their prefix [here](http://standard.open-contracting.org/latest/en/implementation/registration/).